-Your true Self is your wild heart in that it is free of your ego, your personas, and your’s other people’s perceptions of yourself.
-But why have an ego?
-And, when do you know it is your true Self?
-The following is my guide bringing it together, and is part of my Self Wilding series.
+Your true self is you, less the ego, your personas, and other people’s perceptions of you.
+But, when do you know it is your true self vs your ego?
+The following is my summation and links to my Self Wilding series.

 You can look at it this way…

-Your ego is an actor and the world is its stage.
-It helps you to navigate your way and operate in modern society — on that highway through civil life.
+Your ego helps you to navigate your way and operate in the sea of modern society — on that waterway through civil life.

-Then there is the true Self, which is about experiencing the world from a higher perspective.
+True self, rather, is about experiencing the sea from a deeper perspective.

 What is the meaning of ego?
-According to Cambridge Dictionary, it is “your idea or opinion of yourself, especially your feeling of your importance and ability”.
+According to Cambridge Dictionary, ego is “your idea or opinion of yourself, especially your feeling of your importance and ability”.
 These represent qualities of being human.

 According to Freud (1923, p.
-5) the ego is “a coherent organization of mental processes”1.
+5) the ego is “a coherent organization of mental processes”.
 He talked about the ego yielding ‘mobility’ on one hand and ‘repressions’ on the other.

 More over, Freud regarded it as “the organized part of the personality structure that includes defensive, perceptual, intellectual-cognitive, and executive functions” (Sigmund Freud – Id, ego, and super-ego – Wikipedia).

 Some traditional spiritual beliefs simply view the ego as the false self.